Use these monthly tips to grow your poinsettia as a houseplant year-round and help it rebloom in time for the next holiday season.

 Frequently Asked Questions

 Poinsettias are not poisonous the way we have been led to believe.
-As part of the spurge family (Euphorbiaceae) including rubber trees that produce latex, poinsettias produce a milky sap which some people (like me) are either sensitive or allergic to.
+As part of the Euphorbiaceae or spurge family including rubber trees that produce latex,ย poinsettias produce a milky sap which some people are either sensitive or allergic to.
 If handling the plant, use gloves to prevent skin or eye irritation.

-As for the rumors of being wickedly poisonous, it’s not so.
+As for the rumors of poinsettia being wickedly poisonous or toxic, it is not so.
 Studies show they are not the dangerous plants we once thought they were.
-Turns out, poinsettias are bitter tasting—which is good because this helps prevent ingestion, and research shows it would take a huge quantity to cause problems.
-That said, if you have pets—cats, dogs, rabbits, or kids inclined to try these things, keep the plants out of reach.
+Poinsettias are bitter tastingโwhich is good because this helps prevent ingestionโand research shows it would take a huge quantity to cause problems.
+That said, if you have petsโcats, dogs, rabbits, or kids inclined to try these things, keep the plants out of reach.

-You can’t, really.
-When a poinsettia has red leaves, it’s in a flowering stage which last several weeks and sometimes months.
+You cannot make a poinsettias leaves remain red indefinitely.
+When a poinsettia has red leaves, itโs in a flowering stage which last several weeks and sometimes months.
 After that, the plant needs a rest period where it can build up energy to (we hope) bloom once again.

 While you cannot force the leaves to stay red (or whatever color they were ) continually, you can provide the right conditions to encourage a repeat performance as described above.